MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case1.md

 3.**Test data logging and print sensor values**

   Copy-paste the code below, or find it in *Examples* within the Arduino library.
-This code will read the sensor values, log the values to the Octopus, and print them in the Serial Monitor within Arduino IDE through the `Serial.println()` functions.
+This code will read the sensor values and print them in the Serial Monitor within Arduino IDE through the `Serial.println()` functions.
+By default, the octopus will log all data from connected sensors to the SD card after `start()`.

-TODO: update after you know the scope of Octopus Library
 ```py title="TemperatureExposureDeployment.h"
 #include <Octopus.h>